free-creations/a2jmidi/src/alsa_client.md

 - ' ' leads to 'Client-128'.
 Blank names are converted to something "Client-"+ client-number.
 - 'aa:bb' leads to 'aa:bb'.
 Thus a name that suggests to be a port id is not rejected.
 - 'Client-127' leads to 'Client-127'.
 Thus a name that suggests to be an other client is not rejected.
+- Trying to use the string "130" as client name, succeeds.
+In consequence we might have a client whose Client Number is equal to 128 and whose name is "130".
+Really confusing...